Have you ever wondered what you would do without your oven and range top? For some of us, this is not a question at all, but an everyday part of life.

 Most of you don't really need to do this, because you should have a standard oven in your house.
 However, you may still want to consider this method as a way to save electricity and avoid heating up the kitchen, as a full-size oven is a major power hog.

-I personally love baking in my electric skillet, as it's very easy and I seem to be less likely to over-bake bread and cakes, etc.
+I personally love baking in my electric skillet, as it's very easy and I seem to be less likely to over-bake bread and cakes, like this skillet yogurt cake, etc.

 If you think about it, the only real difference between a range top and an oven is confinement.
 By confining the heat, the entire surface of the food is cooked evenly and efficiently.
 Therefore, we just have to confine the heat.
 There is no special trick to this, as you just use the lid.